h5py/h5py/docs/high/group.rst

         If keyword "maxshape" is given, the maxshape and dtype must match instead.

+        If any of the keywords "rdcc_nslots", "rdcc_nbytes", or "rdcc_w0" are given, they will be used to configure the dataset's chunk cache.

         Other dataset keywords (see create_dataset) may be provided, but are only used if a new dataset is to be created.